postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 1. After the token is verified, you can configure the integration:

    * Give the integration a nickname.
-   * Select the workspace with the collection to back up.
+   * Select the workspace with the collection you want to back up.
    * Select a collection to back up.
    * Select the GitHub repository where you want to back up the collection.
    * Enter the directory where you want to push the collection.
 If the directory doesn't exist, Postman will create it for you.
-If you do not specify a directly, Postman will create a `Postman Collections` directory.
+If you do not specify a directory, Postman will create a `Postman Collections` directory.
    * Enter the file name of the collection in the repository.
    * Enter the branch where you want to push the collection.
 The branch must already exist in your repository.
 If you do not specify a branch, Postman will push the collection to the default branch of the repository.

    [![configure](https://assets.postman.com/postman-docs/integrations-github-add.jpg)](https://assets.postman.com/postman-docs/integrations-github-add.jpg)

-1. To finish wetting up the integration, select **Add Integration**.
+1. To finish setting up the integration, select **Add Integration**.

 Every change saved to your Postman collection automatically commits changes to your GitHub repo in JSON format.
 Navigate to your GitHub repository to view your collections.